MicrosoftDocs/win32/desktop-src/SecAuthN/using-sspi-with-a-windows-sockets-client.md

 ---
-Description: 'This sample program works with the server program Using SSPI with a Windows Sockets Server.' ms.assetid: '7ec15770-d3bd-4488-abe8-058115fec071'
+Description: This sample program works with the server program Using SSPI with a Windows Sockets Server. ms.assetid: 7ec15770-d3bd-4488-abe8-058115fec071
-title: Using SSPI with a Windows Sockets Client
+title: Using SSPI with a Windows Sockets Client ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using SSPI with a Windows Sockets Client